SNIP measures contextual citation impact by weighting citations based on the total number of citations in a subject field.

 No minimum order.

-The Journal of Building Engineering is an interdisciplinary journal that covers all aspects of science and technology concerned with the whole life cycle of the built environment; from the design phase through to construction, operation, performance, maintenance and its deterioration.
+The Journal of Building Engineering (JOBE) is an interdisciplinary journal that covers all aspects of science and technology concerned with the whole life cycle of the built environment; from the design phase through to construction, operation, performance, maintenance and its deterioration.
+JOBE only publishes papers where significant scientific novelty is clearly demonstrated.

 The journal will cover, but is not limited to, the following topics: